Turkey brands Israel’s claims over Gaza hospital blast “#FakeNews”

 Turkey's presidential communications office has, without evidence, branded Israel's claims that a Palestinian group’s failed rocket launch caused the deadly Gaza hospital blast as “#FakeNews”.

-The accusation against Israel was made on social media platform X as fury spread in the Middle East and around the world over the deaths in an explosion of at least 471 people and the injuring of 314 others at Al-Ahli al-Arabi hospital on Tuesday October 17.
-It was also made as anger built in Turkey over the blast blamed by Palestinian officials on an Israeli air strike.
-Turkish protesters clashed with police overnight in angry demonstrations.
+The accusation against Israel was made on social media platform X as fury spread in the Middle East and around the world over the claimed deaths in an explosion of at least 471 people and the injuring of 314 others at Al-Ahli al-Arabi hospital on Tuesday October 17 [Editor's note: Israel on October 19 claimed the number of those who lost their lives was actually in the dozens, rather than in the hundreds as claimed by Palestinian officials].
+It was also made as many Turks took to the streets to express their anger over the blast blamed by Palestinian officials on an Israeli air strike.
+Turkish protesters clashed with police overnight in several demonstrations.
 Further protest rallies were expected on Wednesday.

 Israel's National Security Council (NSC) issued a warning against travel to Turkey, relaying fears that Israelis would be targeted by those angry at the war centred on Gaza between Israel and Palestinian militant group Hamas.
-It also urged Israeli citizens in Turkey to leave as soon as possible.
+It also urged Israeli citizens in Turkey to leave the country as soon as possible.

-Early on Wednesday, US Joe Biden flew into Israel to address the Gaza crisis inflamed by the hospital tragedy.
-“Based on what I have seen, it was done by the other team, not you,” Biden told Israeli Prime Minister Benjamin Netanyahu in Tel Aviv after assessing evidence said to indicate that the hospital car park was hit by a failed rocket attack on Israel launched from a cemetery near the hospital by the Palestine Islamic Jihad (PiJ) group.
+Early on Wednesday, US President Joe Biden flew into Israel to address the Gaza crisis inflamed by the hospital tragedy.
+“Based on what I have seen, it was done by the other team, not you,” Biden told Israeli Prime Minister Benjamin Netanyahu in Tel Aviv.
+He made the comment after assessing evidence said to indicate that the hospital car park was hit by a failed rocket attack on Israel launched from a cemetery near the hospital by the Palestine Islamic Jihad (PiJ) group.

 Biden also remarked that "there's a lot of people out there who are not sure [about who conducted the attack], so we've got to overcome a lot of things".